 - 2 What to expect after surgery

 - 4 The stoma

 - 5 Healthy peristomal skin

 - 6 Getting back to daily life

 - 7 Involving people closest to you

 - 9 Sharing pouch changing habits

 - 11 Questions from children

 - 12 Dealing with emotions

 - 13 Telling relatives & friends

 - 14 Returning to work

 - 16 Your stoma in work situations

-- 18 Hollister Secure Start Services
+- 18 Resources and Organisations

-- 20 Resources
+- 20 Glossary

-- 22 Glossary
+- 22 Ordering Stoma Product Supplies

-- 24 Ostomy product supplies

-A glossary is included at the back of this booklet to help with some terms with which you may not be familiar.
+A glossary is included at the back of this booklet to help with terms you may not be familiar with.

 Many people worry that their stoma will spoil relationships with the other people in their lives.
 Your loved ones, friends and colleagues are a vital part of your life.
 In fact, they can contribute significantly to your recovery from surgery and the return of your pre-surgery lifestyle.
 We have created this booklet to help you and your family or significant other understand the changes from your surgery.
 Inside, you will find helpful information about the decisions you will make as you resume your personal and work life.